bjucps/cps110-thinkcspy/_sources/04-ObjectsModules/Therandommodule.rst

 The ``random`` module
 ---------------------

-We often want to use **random numbers** in programs.
-Here are a few typical uses:
+We often want to use random numbers in programs.
+A **random number** is a number that the computer picks "at random," that is, one that we can't predict.
+Here are a few typical cases where we need the computer to be able to generate random numbers:

-* To play a game of chance where the computer needs to throw some dice, pick a number, or flip a coin,
+* To play a game of chance where the computer needs to throw some dice, pick a number, or flip a coin;
-* To shuffle a deck of playing cards randomly,
+* To shuffle a deck of playing cards randomly;
-* To randomly allow a new enemy spaceship to appear and shoot at you,
+* To randomly allow a new enemy spaceship to appear and shoot at you;
-* To simulate possible rainfall when we make a computerized model for estimating the environmental impact of building a dam,
+* To simulate possible rainfall when we make a computerized model for estimating the environmental impact of building a dam;
 * For encrypting your banking session on the Internet.

 Python provides a module ``random`` that helps with tasks like this.
-You can take a look at it in the documentation.
-Here are the key things we can do with it.
+Here is a program that demonstrates how to use it to pick random numbers.

 .. activecode:: ac13_2_1

     import random

     prob = random.random()
-    print(prob)
+    print('Random number from 0..1:', prob)

     diceThrow = random.randrange(1,7)       # return an int, one of 1,2,3,4,5,6
-    print(diceThrow)
+    print('Random number from 1..6:', diceThrow)

 Press the run button a number of times.
 Note that the values change each time.
-These are random numbers.
+These are randomly generated numbers.

+The two functions we're using in the random module are ``random`` and ``randrange``:

-The ``randrange`` function generates an integer between its lower and upper argument where the lower bound is included, but the upper bound is excluded.
+* The ``randrange`` function generates an integer between its lower and upper argument where the lower bound is included, but the upper bound is excluded.
 So, ``randrange(1,7)`` will include numbers from 1-6.
 If you omit the first parameter it is assumed to be 0 so ``randrange(10)`` will give you numbers from 0-9.
 All the values have an equal probability of occurring (i.e. the results are *uniformly* distributed).

-The ``random()`` function returns a floating point number in the range [0.0, 1.0) --- the square bracket means "closed interval on the left" and the round parenthesis means "open interval on the right".
+* The ``random()`` function returns a floating point number in the range [0.0, 1.0) --- the square bracket means "closed interval on the left" and the round parenthesis means "open interval on the right".
 In other words, 0.0 is possible, but all returned numbers will be strictly less than 1.0.
 It is usual to *scale* the results after calling this method, to get them into a range suitable for your application.

-In the case shown below, we've converted the result of the method call to a number in the range [0.0, 5.0).
+  In the case shown below, we've converted the result of the ``random`` method call to a number in the range [0.0, 5.0).
 Once more, these are uniformly distributed numbers --- numbers close to 0 are just as likely to occur as numbers close to 3, or numbers close to 5.
 If you continue to press the run button you will see random values between 0.0 and up to but not including 5.0.

 .. activecode:: ac13_2_2